CaNOP-CubeSat/aravis-c/README.md

-# Aravis C Example Repository
+# Aravis C Modified Examples

-This is a collection of sample applications showing how to use the Aravis API, in increasing order of complexity.
+Example 05 has basic functionality with the CaNOP payload camera.